 This year, Datahunt is experiencing higher revenue growth than ever before.
 Although we entered the industry as a fast follower, in the first half of this year alone, our revenue growth was 15 times that of last year, with a CAGR of 357%.
 The company's self-developed deep learning model for AI data processing, which dramatically reduces the time and cost of data labeling, has been well received by customers.

 A: Hello.
-I'm Byungjun Min from Datahunt.
-I am in charge of B2B/B2G sales, project operations, and marketing at DataHunt.
+I'm Byoungjoon Min, a Biz Team Lead.
+I am in charge of Lead of Account Managers, B2B/B2G sales, project operations at DataHunt.
 I've been with DataHunt for almost a year and a half now.

 Our team is a bit of a jack-of-all-trades.
 From proposing and selling our services to clients, to gathering client requirements and planning the overall project, to running the project that you have designed and won, to delivering high-quality AI datasets to our clients.